Skip to main content

 • Targeted and timely: mid-semester for real-time improvement

-• Focused: feedback on tutor preparedness, communication, and approachability, as key practices valued by students.
+• Focused: feedback on teacher preparedness, communication, and approachability, as key practices valued by students.

-• Collaborative: encourages dialogue between tutors, Unit Coordinators, and students
+• Collaborative: encourages dialogue between teaching staff, Unit Coordinators, and students

 • Low-burden: short survey, minimal administration